jaredhanson/dotfiles/README.md

 repository also serves as an effective mechanism for synchronizing settings across machines.

-Each tool I use (and for which this configuration is managed by this repository) has a directory.
+Each tool I use (and for which configuration is managed by this repository) has a directory.
 Within that directory is a `README` file that describes the purpose of the tool, how to install it, and tips on usage.
 Because some of these tools are used on an infrequent basis, the `README` serves as a refresher using the tool in the future.
 Configuration files for the tool, if any, are